 2. Stay off social media platforms

 Staying updated on factual information is no doubt important, but constantly refreshing Facebook to read the latest headline is not a healthy way to stay informed.
-I began to recognize that my overwhelmed feelings were very closely related to a lot of the articles I would find myself reading from less than reputable websites.
+I began to recognize that my overwhelmed feelings were very closely related to many of the articles I would find myself reading from less than reputable websites.

-So, one day, I decided to stay off of my social media platforms completely, and only watch the evening news to get the latest, and relevant, updates.
+So, one day, I decided to stay off of my social media platforms completely and only watch the evening news to get the latest and relevant updates.
 The result?
 My day was substantially better than the days where I had spent every hour checking in on a new (and usually, extremely negative) article.

 Try this out, and if you do go online, look for positive stories and messages.
 There is so much good being done in the world right now amongst all the negative things that are happening, so we just have to try a little harder to look for those nuggets of light.